The Voice Magyarország

-The Voice – Magyarország hangja ("Voice of Hungary" in English) is a Hungarian reality competition aimed to find new singing talent.
-Based on the reality singing competition The Voice of Holland, it is part of an international series created by Dutch television producer John de Mol.
-The first season was broadcast on TV2 from October 12, 2012 to January 25, 2013, as its first HD-quality show.
+The Voice Magyarország (The Voice of Hungary in English), formerly The Voice – Magyarország hangja (The Voice – Voice of Hungary in English) is a Hungarian singing reality competition television series aimed to find new singing talent.
+Based on the reality singing competition The Voice of Holland, it is part of an international franchise created by Dutch television producer John de Mol Jr..
+The first season was broadcast on TV2 from 12 October 2012 to 25 January 2013, as its first HD-quality show.

 The Hungarian version of the show follows the original Dutch The Voice of Holland set of rules used by the show program.
 The show's arrival was originally announced in 2012, on the season 6 finale of Megasztár.

-The show's the deadline to apply was July 13, 2012.
-24 hours.
-The előválogatókat between 18 July 2012 and 20 July Art Gallery held.

-The show's official website online as held hearings from which the better bekerülhettek before the Masters.
-The productions have been placed on the method and the sound performance of the website editors evaluated, which consists of a two-point score.
-The website visitors can also evaluate the production of, some of which can only be viewed.

-On 3 February 2023, it was announced, that The Voice will return to Hungary with a second season, only this time will be broadcast on RTL.
+On 3 February 2023, it was announced that The Voice would return to Hungary with a second season, only this time it was broadcast on RTL.